 Europe's IT sector is expected to witness significant growth, largely attributed to a strategic shift in focus towards cost control, efficiencies, and automation in response to the challenging economic landscape.
 This shift, coupled with a strong emphasis on cloud technologies and cloud cybersecurity, is driving IT spending upwards.
-The sector is also witnessing increased investments in software and IT services, with a notable trend towards cloud options, including infrastructure as a service (IaaS), expected to grow substantially.
+The sector is also witnessing increased investments in software and IT services, with a notable trend towards cloud options, including infrastructure as a service ("IaaS"), expected to grow substantially.
 Concurrently, there's a heightened priority on enhancing cybersecurity measures, especially in the cloud, to safeguard against emerging threats and to prepare for advancements in AI and generative AI.
-This focus on security is expected to see a marked increase in spending, at a CAGR of 6.21% (2023-2027)
+This focus on security is expected to see a marked increase in spending, at a CAGR of 7.8% (2025 to 2030).

 Meanwhile, in Africa and the Middle East, there are promising developments.
 As per a Google-IFC report Africa's internet economy is on the rise and could reach a substantial 180 billion USD by 2025, constituting more than 5% of the continent's GDP.
-Additionally, Saudi Arabia has ambitious plans to invest 25 billion USD in the tech sector, signaling a strong commitment to technological advancement in the Middle East, at a CAGR of 4.01% (2023-2027)
+Additionally, Saudi Arabia has ambitious plans to invest 25 billion USD in the tech sector, signalling a strong commitment to technological advancement in the Middle East, at a CAGR of 6% (2025 to 2030).

-Turning to the Asia Pacific region, China is expected to experience robust tech spending growth, with at least 7% annual increases projected from 2023 to 2027.
-Japan is focusing on software and IT services investments, and South-east Asia's domestic tech spending is set to grow by over 9.6% CAGR.
-Moreover, long-term investments in research and development (R&D) are expected to further boost tech spending in the Asia Pacific.
+Turning to the Asia Pacific region, China is expected to experience robust tech spending growth, with at least 8% annual increases projected from 2025 to 2030.
+Japan is focusing on software and IT services investments, and South-east Asia's domestic tech spending is set to grow by over 9% CAGR.
+Moreover, long-term investments in research and development ("R&D") are expected to further boost tech spending in the Asia Pacific.